 China Aster ‘Lavender Grey’

-The fully double flowers are ever so slightly shorter than the other Asters in the range so pop this in front if you are growing more than one.
-I particularly love this one mixed with peach.
+The fully double flowers are ever so slightly shorter than the other Asters in the range so pop this in front if you are growing more than one of our varieties.

-China Aster ‘Lavender Grey’ is both cold and light sensitive so don’t start them too early.
+China Aster ‘Lavender Grey’ is interesting and fun to grow being both cold and light sensitive, so don’t start them too early.

 Seeds will benefit from ‘a bit of warmth’ to germinate, 20-22°C is ideal, a warm kitchen or a heat mat.

 I sow one seed per cell on to the surface of the compost only covering with a clear propagator lid to retain moisture and humidity.

 For more detailed growing instructions join our ‘Grow-A-Long’ and for busy gardeners you can now plan ahead with our Spring Grow-A-Long Handbook.